bmuller/toquen/README.md

 # Toquen
 ![A Toque](http://upload.wikimedia.org/wikipedia/commons/thumb/b/bc/William_Orpen_Le_Chef_de_l%27H%C3%B4tel_Chatham%2C_Paris.jpg/97px-William_Orpen_Le_Chef_de_l%27H%C3%B4tel_Chatham%2C_Paris.jpg)

 **Toquen** combines [Capistrano 3](http://www.capistranorb.com), [Chef](http://www.getchef.com), and [AWS instance tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) into one bundle of joy.
-Instance roles are stored in AWS tags and **Toquen** can suck those out, put them into data bags for chef, and create stages in capistrano.
+Instance roles are stored in AWS tags and **Toquen** can suck those out, put them into node descriptions for chef, and create stages in capistrano.
 You can then selectively run chef on individual servers or whole roles that contain many servers with simple commands.

 ## Installation
 Before beginning, you should already understand how [chef](https://docs.chef.io) works and have some cookbooks, roles defined, and at least a folder for data_bags (even if it's empty).
 Toquen uses the chef-client in [local mode](https://docs.chef.io/ctl_chef_client.html#run-in-local-mode), which is worth understanding before diving into Toquen.
 The rest of this guide assumes you have these ready as well as an AWS PEM key and [access credentials](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).